mdeckebach/recdotgov/README.md

 67 entry points x 365 days/yr x 20 changes per entry-point-date = ~500K rows

-Obviously, this assumes an average of 20 changes per entry point + date, but it drops data storage by orders of magnitude.
+Obviously, this assumes an average of 20 changes per entry point + date, but it drops data storage by orders of magnitude, hence my decision to only capture changes.

-## Requirements
+## How to Run This Project
+You can run this project either via the command line or via a Docker image.
+The following sections explain both.

+### Prerequisites
-1. A local database - To run this project, you will need a database to write the data to.
+1. A database - To run this project, you will need a database to load the data to.
 I used [MariaDB](https://mariadb.org/).
-You can follow [these instructions](https://www.youtube.com/watch?v=4bLr3fuZO4Q) to setup on a Synology NAS, or just install and setup a user locally on your machine.
+You can follow [these instructions](https://www.youtube.com/watch?v=4bLr3fuZO4Q) to setup on a Synology NAS, or just install locally on your machine.

-2. Read/write user - You will need a user with read/write permissions provisioned for the database you set up in Requirement #1.
+2. A DB user - You will need a user with read/write permissions provisioned for the database you set up in Step 1.
 Again, [these instructions](https://www.youtube.com/watch?v=4bLr3fuZO4Q) include everthing you need to set up a user in MariaDB.
 In short here are the terminal commands:

     a.
 Enter the MariaDB monitor from the command line (you'll need to enter the password you set when you set up MariaDB in the first place in Step 1):
     ```